If you're looking for specific benefits sites, see the benefits links page.

 Do not fill out Section 4.
 This section will be completed by a GSA HR representative as detailed below.

 Save your updated PDF.

 Login to TTS-only, DocuSign.

 Add Documents to the Envelope, click the "Upload" button and select your partially completed PSLF application.
 Once the document is uploaded, you should a pop-up message like "We found form fields for public-service-application-for-forgiveness.pdf."

-Add Recipients to the Envelope, add your Workforce Relations HR Specialist as the recipient of the envelope
+Add Recipients to the Envelope, add our , external,TTS-only, PSLF point of contact as the recipient of the envelope

 Customize -> Advanced Settings